Yoga For Dummies

 How do I respond to other students?

-How big are the classes, and can I still get proper individual attention from the teacher?
+How big are the classes, and can I get proper individual attention from the teacher?

 Would I be happy coming here regularly?